Good Samaritan has once again updated visitor restrictions based on local

 and outpatient areas in the hospital, and physician practices.

 Beginning February 22, 2021, the following visitation guidelines will be in place:

 - OB patients can have one designated visitor that is 16 years or older during

-- Pediatric patients may have two visitors 24/7.
-Only parents and guardians
+- Pediatric patients may have two visitors 24/7 age 16 or older.
+Only parents

 - Visitation hours for all other inpatient areas are from 10 a.m. to 6 p.m.